-For more than fifteen years, the Department of East Asian Languages and Literatures has offered intensive language training in Japanese during summer months.
+For more than twenty years, the Department of East Asian Languages and Literatures has offered intensive language training in Japanese during summer months.
 Called Summer East Asian Language Studies (SEALS), it continues to offer a concentrated mix of intensive training in language and culture.
 We began offering Chinese in the summer of 2014.

 These summer courses challenge your resolve but reward you with rapid language acquisition with a strong proficiency in aural comprehension and oral communication in addition to basic reading and writing skills.